texansodapop/StockPricePredictionApplication/README.md

 # StockPricePredictionApplication
 This application is meant to predict a stock feature value x number of days later using LSTM recurrent neural network machine learning architecture.
 The code is solely based on python and uses the following packages: keras, pandas_datareader, numpy, matplotlib, and sklearn.

-To use this program, download all the python scripts and run the StockPricePredictionApplication.py file:\n c:\_\_\>python StockPricePredictionApplication.py
+To use this program, download all the python scripts and run the StockPricePredictionApplication.py file:

+c:\_\_\>python StockPricePredictionApplication.py

 Next, the program will ask for the name of the stock you want to investigate.
 For instance, Apple stock is APPL or Kellogg stock is K:

 What is the name of the stock?

 APPL

 The second and third question are date parameters for what stock to grab from the Yahoo stock database.
 The dates are accepted in two forms (as far as I know): YYYYMMDD or YYYY-MM-DD